SkittlePox/DeltaPwn/README.md

 [Here](https://www.youtube.com/watch?v=_EyMsPLFkGs) is a video of DeltaPwn in action.
 # Usage
-To use DeltaPwn, abreviated Dpwn:
+To use DeltaPwn, abbreviated Dpwn:

 1. Navigate to http://www.deltamath.com and login
 2. Navigate to a multiple choice quiz